Skip to content

 from abarorm import SQLiteModel

-from abarorm.fields import CharField, DateTimeField, ForeignKey
+from abarorm.fields.sqlite import CharField, DateTimeField, ForeignKey

 # Database configuration